Nessworthy/chrome-extension-aws-quicksearch/SECURITY.md

 * `declarativeContent` - The extension needs to state when the help popup is clickable (i.e. only when visiting the AWS console).
     The only way to do this is by using Chrome's declarative API.

+* `host` - This extension is only useful on specific domains (`*.console.amazonaws.com`) - the host permission and use ensures that the extension runs only on those domains.

 If you notice this app differing or extending beyond the usage declared above, please see below on reporting vulnerabilities.

 ## Supported Versions